QM/EFP calculations using BioEFP and FlexEFP

 Splitting protein into EFP fragments

-Because protein is a continuous chain, covalent bonds between neighboring amino acids have to be broken.
-Chemically, we would like to break the \(C-C_{\alpha}\) bond (between alpha carbon and carbonyl carbon), however, standard PDB convention divides residues by the C-N bond (alpha carbon-nitrogen).
+Because proteins tend to be continuous chains, covalent bonds between neighboring amino acids have to be broken for fragmentation.
+Chemically, the \(C-C_{\alpha}\) bond (between alpha carbon and carbonyl carbon) is broken, however, standard PDB convention divides residues by the C-N bond (alpha carbon-nitrogen).

 _images/pdb_67_col.bmp

-EFP fragments need to be divided like this:
+but EFP fragments should be divided like this:

 _images/efp_67_col.bmp

-This, EFP amino acid fragments will not completely ‘agree’ with the PDB amino acid numbering.
-Below is a snippet from the structure file (.g96) with the EFP fragment 7 highlighted.
-Note that atoms ‘C’ and ‘O’ of the PDB residue 6 (SER) will be included in the EFP fragment 7 (ASP).
+Therefore, EFP amino acid fragments will not completely agree with PDB amino acid numbering.
+Below is a snippet from the structure file (.g96) with EFP fragment 7 highlighted.
+Note that atoms C and O of PDB residue 6 (SER) are included in EFP fragment 7 (ASP).

 1 6 SER N 75 8.321870804 4.485276699 7.284091473